 Under the Housing (Standards for Rented Houses) Regulations 2019 – Regulation 10 – each house should contain smoke alarms in the ground floor hallway and each upper floor landing of a stairway and a fire blanket securely wall-mounted in the kitchen.
 Apartments should contain a common fire detection and alarm system; manual fire alarm call point at each floor level; emergency lighting throughout; emergency evacuation plan permanently positioned inside the front door; suitably located smoke and heat alarms and a fire blanket securely wall-mounted in the kitchen.

-A sample of properties inspected by Inspex in 2018 showed that 96.21 per cent of apartments in a multi-unit development (MUD) were in direct contravention of Section 10(3) - of the Housing (Standards for Rented Houses) Regulations 2019 at the first inspection stage and just over 59.1 per cent remained in contravention of the same regulation at the second, follow-up inspection stage.
+A sample of properties inspected by Inspex showed that 96.21 per cent of apartments in a multi-unit development (MUD) were in direct contravention of Section 10(3) - of the Housing (Standards for Rented Houses) Regulations 2019 at the first inspection stage and just over 59.1 per cent remained in contravention of the same regulation at the second, follow-up inspection stage.

 With the benefit of PRS inspection experience, Local Authorities interpret Regulation 10(3) to mean that an Emergency Evacuation Plan should be permanently located inside the front door to each apartment.
 The Evacuation Plan should have a floor plan showing exits and location of fire equipment, the exact address of the apartment, relevant contact phone numbers, and the actions to be taken in the event of an emergency.
 Although not the responsibility of the OMC, this information should be readily available from the OMC Common Area Evacuation Plans and Procedures.